skypointcloud/cdp/overview.md

 # How Does It Work?

-SkyPoint ICDP is a realcdp.org complaint SaaS product.
+SkyPoint CDP is a realcdp.org complaint SaaS product.
 It provides following key capabilities:

 - Ingest data from any source
 - Capture full detail of ingested data
 - Store ingested data indefinitely (subject to privacy constraints)
-- Create unified profiles of identified individuals/patients/consumers/provider etc. (360 degree-view)
+- Create unified profiles of identified individuals/customers/consumers/leads/prospects etc. (360 degree-view)
-  - [Common Data Model](https://docs.microsoft.com/common-data-model/) / XDM compliant unified profiles can then be segmented and enriched to create highly flexible targets for marketing or further analysis.
+  - [Common Data Model](https://docs.microsoft.com/common-data-model/) compliant unified profiles can then be segmented and enriched to create highly flexible targets for marketing or further analysis.
 - Share data with any system that needs it (E.g. personalization, seo/sem, marketing, analytics, AI/machine learning etc.)
   - Utilize [Microsoft Power Platform](https://powerplatform.microsoft.com/en-us/) to create automated workflows and no-code solutions.

 # Who are the users?

-We support 3 security groups natively: Administrator, Contributor and Reader.
+We support 3 security groups natively: Tenant Administrator, Instance - Administrator, Contributor and Reader.

 # Getting Started

-If you're new to SkyPoint ICDP here's a place to start.
+If you're new to SkyPoint CDP here's a place to start.
 You can start collecting data and building segments right out of the box.

 # Home